ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 Fill in the correct path for data loading::

-	# Path to the data file to be imported
+	# Path or Url to the data file to be imported
 	CSV_PATH = Path(' ... /tscfat/Data/one_subject_data.csv')

 By the default, the example data will be loaded from the GitHub repository::